If you find vskill useful, give it a star on GitHub→

 # Search by keyword

-npx vskill find react
+npx vskill@latest find react

 # Search by category

-npx vskill find --category frontend
+npx vskill@latest find --category frontend

 vskill scan <path>